-From 1 January to 31 December 2021, BGHL's NAVs for the Euro and Sterling shares increased by 12.59% and 11.14% respectively, whilst BGHL's market price increased by 15.35% and 5.56% respectively.
+From 1 January to 31 December 2022, BGHL's NAVs for the Euro and Sterling shares decreased by 4.90% and 3.49% respectively, whilst the market price of BGHL's Euro shares decreased by 4.72% and the market price of the Sterling shares increased by 5.26%.

-NAV appreciation in 2021 significantly outperformed the target with the more important 5 years annualised performance of 613 bps above capitalised €STR for the Euro share class in excess of the target range.
-Beta correlation remains very low, and in its review of the Investment Manager's performance the Board has been pleased to note the absence of "style drift".
-Whilst performance in 2021 reflects a number of conviction positions being catalysed, the Investment Manager continues to generate new ideas which augur well for the future.
+Whilst NAV performance in 2022 fell some way short of target, the more important 5 year annualised performance of the Euro share class was 3.83% above capitalised ESTR, so almost within the range of its long-term objective.
+Beta correlation remains very low, and in its review of the Investment Manager's performance the Board has been pleased to note the continued absence of "style drift".
+Performance in 2022 was clearly impacted by the effect of Russia's invasion of Ukraine on global markets, However the general stabilisation in the economic environment seen towards the end of the year provides an encouraging opportunity set for the Investment Manager's strategies in 2023.

-The cost base of BGHL is largely fixed and the Total Expense Ratio in 2021 was 171 bps compared to 169 bps during the year ended 31 December 2020.
-88% of total expenses, excluding any performance related fees, comprise management fees payable to the Investment Manager determined as a fixed percentage of NAV.
+The cost base of BGHL is largely fixed and the Total Expense Ratio in 2022 was 177 bps compared to 171 bps during the year ended 31 December 2021.
+85% of total expenses, excluding any performance related fees, comprise management fees payable to the Investment Manager determined as a fixed percentage of NAV.